getappbox/Caffeinate/README.md

 ## Caffeinate
-Caffeinate macOS for forever and prevent it from going to sleep.
+Caffeinate is a tiny program that puts an icon in the right side of your menu bar.
+Click it to prevent your Mac from automatically going to sleep, dimming the screen or starting screen savers.

 ## Download Caffeinate
 https://github.com/getappbox/Caffeinate/releases/download/v1.0/Caffeinate.app.zip